 Monster Band Shuffle

-Perform 1 set of 5 times one way and 5 times the other way when you shuffle in a smooth controlled movement.
-You can go through that once and see how it goes, but you can also progress it up to 3x each way.
+Perform one set of 5 times one way and 5 times the other way when you shuffle in a smooth, controlled movement.
+You can go through that once and see how it goes, but you can also progress it up to three times each way.

-In standing position, place the band just above the knees, separate the feet hip-width apart.
-Squat down keeping the knees out to the side and over the foot and go back up.
+In a standing position, place the band just above the knees, and separate the feet hip-width apart.
+Squat down — keeping the knees out to the side and over the foot and go back up.

 Monster Band Half Squat

-We are targeting the outer hip area/gluteus medius area working on the tracking of the knee and strengthening of the hip.
+We are targeting the outer hip area and gluteus medius area working on the tracking of the knee and strengthening of the hip.

-Perform 1 set of 5 reps in smooth controlled movement with a quick stop at the bottom position with the intensity felt around the knee and around the hip.
+Perform one set of 5 reps in a smooth, controlled movement with a quick stop at the bottom position with the intensity felt around the knee and hip.

-So give these 4 exercises a go if you are looking for a couple of exercises to help you overcome knee pain from running.
+So give these exercises a go if you are looking for some exercises to help you overcome knee pain from running.

-Footwear: Make sure that you have the proper footwear for yourself with: (a) proper cushioning and (b) stability of the shoe that you are using.
+Footwear: Make sure that you have the proper footwear for yourself with.
+This means wearing shoes that have the proper cushioning and stability.

-Running Surface: The harder surfaces like cement puts a lot more stress throughout the body, specifically the knees.
-If it is unstable surface, like trail running, that puts a lot more stress through the body as well.
-You can run on park mulch or on gravel.
-Also look at how flat that surface is, if it is unstable, try run in a stable flat surface compared to an uneven surface like in trail running.
+Running surface: Harder surfaces like cement or asphalt puts much more stress throughout the body, specifically the knees.
+If your running takes you across unstable surfaces like trail running that put much more stress through the body as well.
+You can run on park mulch or gravel.
+Also, look at how flat that surface is.
+If it is unstable, try running on a stable flat surface compared to an uneven surface like in trail running.

-So those are the 5 tips to help you overcome knee pain if you have knee pain from running.
+So, those are the exercises and tips to help you overcome discomfort if you have knee pain from running.